 - According to the U.S Bureau of Economic Analysis, Americans save a little over 5% of their disposable income on a regular basis.

 These statistics may be a little depressing, but you have the power to take control of your own financial well-being.
-It’s time to stop feeling bad about your paltry savings rate and start taking action toward a secure financial future with a 52-week savings challenge.
+It’s time to stop feeling bad about your paltry savings rate and start taking action to build a secure financial future with a 52-week savings challenge.

-Whether it’s something long-term like retirement, or short-term and immediate like a vacation you’d like to take, the first step to creating a weekly savings plan is to identify your goals.
+Whether it’s something long-term like saving for a house, or short-term like a vacation you’d like to take, the first step to creating a weekly savings plan is to identify your goals.
 While babies, diplomas and weddings are great things to save for, you also need to make sure your household has a nice rainy day fund.

 Just think – if you lost your job tomorrow, would you be able to absorb the financial stress of having less money come in?
 Identifying your purpose will help you establish a proper weekly savings plan.
 Your purpose will help you stay on course to achieving all of your financial goals.

 Here’s where the proverbial rubber hits the road.
-By now you know what you’re saving for, what your goal amount is, and how much you need to save on a weekly basis to reach your goal.
+By now you know what you’re saving for and where you’re going to make cuts to reduce your spending.

 The next thing you’ll want to do is create a new bank or investment account for your goal.
 Keep it separate from your everyday banking or brokerages so you can keep better records and resist the temptation to dip into it.

 If you’re looking to purchase a home, these strategies can help you save for a down payment, closing costs or any other fees associated with homeownership.
-Armed with these four weekly saving plan steps, a few tools and the discipline to make a positive change to your financial habits, you can be on your way to saving for anything life throws at you.
+Armed with these three weekly saving plan steps, the 52-Week Savings Challenge and the discipline to make a positive change to your financial habits, you can be on your way to saving for anything life throws at you.